Skip to content

 Atomic Deploys

-On Webslice deploys are atomic, meaning your whole application is deployed each time, and the existing release stays separate.
+Atomic deploys mean your whole application is deployed each time, and the existing release stays separate.
 This ensures zero downtime, simple rollback, and consistent state.
+Atomic deploys apply to file deploys and git deploys using the versioned strategy.

 If you are used to deploying files with SFTP, SSH or similar this is a bit different, with two key concepts to keep in mind: